 - Conversion Rate Projects

-Every business has a conversion rate.
+Every online business has an eCommerce conversion rate.
 A conversion rate is the percentage of users, or visitors, coming to your website that complete a desired goal out of the total number of visitors to your site.
 For example, if your website were to receive 100 visitors in a month's time period and out of that 100, you received 50 sales, then you would divide 50 by 100 and get a 50% conversion rate.
 However, conversion rate doesn’t just have to apply to your sales.
 You can apply it to any action that you want your users to take while on your website.

 An eCommerce consultant can provide some assistance if you are struggling in the conversions department.
 They’ll take an in-depth look at your current website and see what’s working and what isn't.
 From there, they’ll come up with a strategy to help improve it.
 Sometimes the fix isn’t so simple and straightforward.
 Most of the time it can be related to something you can’t see, like a backend development issue.
 Either way, your consultant will pinpoint the issue for you and provide you with the best way to fix it.